klust/cluster-examples/atools/Slurm/1_par_sweep/README.md

-Simple parameter sweep demo with atools.
+# Simple parameter sweep demo with atools.

+This example runs the ``weather`` script for a range of input values specified as rows in a comma-separated spreadsheet file.

-* Execute the submit script
+  * Execute the submit script ``submit.sh``
-  Look at how arange is used to determine the array indices.
+    Look at how ``arange`` is used to determine the array indices in that script.

-Observe the output that is generated.
+  * Observe the output that is generated.
+  * ``clean.sh`` can then be used to clean the directory again.